saudiwin/crony_book/README.md

 Note that there is substantial additional data available in the surveys, but this has not been released to protect the anonymity of respondents.
-If you are interested in additional data, please contact the author of the survey at (<rmk7@nyu.edu>).
+It is possible to share this additional data for research purposes.
+If you are interested in additional data, please contact the author of the survey at <rmk7@nyu.edu>.